ellery-it/odoo-serial-scale-drivers/README.md

 # Description
 [Odoo Iot Box](https://www.odoo.com/documentation/16.0/applications/productivity/iot.html) allows to connect an external scale to [Odoo](https://github.com/odoo/odoo).
-Unfortunately, altough infrastructure is coded to easily implement additional drivers, only drivers for protocols are provided out-of-the-box ( Mettled Toledo 8217 ~and Adam AZExtra~)
+Unfortunately, altough infrastructure is coded to easily implement additional drivers, only drivers for protocols are provided out-of-the-box ( Mettled Toledo 8217 and Adam AZExtra)
 That's why we started to write additional drivers for Odoo Iot Box to read weigths from some other scales.

 # Supports
 - Kern EOC: just reads weigth in ASK mode with Remote control instructions.
 Accepts weigth without taking into account if scale is in stable or unstable state (See [Kern EOC manual](https://dok.kern-sohn.com/manuals/files/English/eoc-ba-e-1920.pdf))
 - Kern DE: Accepts weigth without taking into account if scale is in stable or unstable state.
 Need to set baud rate to 9600 and  weighing units to Kg on the scale.
 (See [Kern DE manual](https://www.kern-sohn.com/manuals/files/English/DE-BA-e-1356.pdf) )
 - Dini Argeo 3590.
 Read Stable weigth.
 (See [Dini Argeo Manual](https://www.bilanceonline.it/allegati/MAN_DGT_T.pdf))
-- ADAM supported on previous versions of iot box and actually commented on SerialScaleDriver.py .
+- ADAM already supported, just extracted from SerialScaleDriver.py for test puropses.
 (See [Manual](https://www.adamequipment.com/media/docs/Print%20Publications/Manuals/PDF/AZEXTRA/AZEXTRA-UM.pdf))

 # Install